JonHurst/aims-convert/docs/data_structures.rst

 .. class:: Duty

-   A Named Tuple representing a duty
+   A NamedTuple representing a duty

+   .. attribute:: code
+      :type: Optional[str]

+   The name of an all day event, if applicable.

    .. attribute:: start
       :type: datetime.datetime

    The start time of the duty.
-Can be the report time for a series of sectors or the start time of a standby, taxi ride etc.
+Can be the report time for a series of sectors or the start time of a standby, taxi ride etc. 00:00 on the relevant day for an all day event.

    .. attribute:: finish
-      :type: datetime.datetime
+      :type: Optional[datetime.datetime]

    The finish time for a duty.
+None for an all day event

    .. attribute:: sectors
       :type: tuple[Sector, ...]

    A (possibly empty) tuple of :class:`Sector` objects that are part of the duty.

+   .. attribute:: crew
+      :type: tuple[CrewMember, ...]

+   A (possibly empty} tuple of :class:`CrewMember` objects, representing all the crew members that were involved in the duty.
+While this would make more sense on a Sector by Sector basis, the input only lists crew for the entire duty.

 .. class:: CrewMember

-   A Named Tuple representing a crew member.
+   A NamedTuple representing a crew member.

    .. attribute:: name
       :type: str